akhilbond/akhilbond.github.io/Courses/Data_Structures/notes.md

 - A tree is considered balanced if the height of the right subtree of the node and the height of the left subtree of the node have a difference of zero or one.

 - If a tree is not balanced, it can be balanced by rotations of specific subtrees within the tree.
+A great article about rotations from the University of Florida can be found by clicking [HERE](http://www.cise.ufl.edu/~nemo/cop3530/AVL-Tree-Rotations.pdf).

 <h4><u>AVL Trees</u></h4>

-- AVL trees are trees, but are binary search trees and are also balanced.
+- AVL trees are balanced binary search trees.